ArnoldATProJanitorDevs/financialLineUp/README.md

 # financialLineUp
-A webapp for creating, comparing and editting financial positions in life.
+A webapp for creating, comparing and editting financial positions and lifestyles in life.